Why Go Virtual?

 Of course, a cloud-based file-sharing platform is only as effective as it is organized.
 With Ashore’s cloud-based system, users can categorize proofs into custom folders using its tagging system, so finding the right file doesn’t have to be a hassle.

 Though the benefits of a virtual workplace are overwhelming, working from home does have its downsides.
 Many issues can arise when employees are separated and unable to communicate face-to-face.
 Some of these challenges are unavoidable, but the right virtual team management tools can help make the transition as smooth as possible.
-If you and your team are ready to get back to work the right way, start your 14-day free trial of Ashore!
+If you and your team are ready to get back to work the right way, sign up for a free Ashore account today!
 We’ll make your digital proofing process a cinch.